International Organizations Immunities Act: Privileges, exemptions, and immunities of the act

 Many of these benefits of employees and officials, however, do not apply to U.S. citizens (including dual citizens).
 More specifically, the salary of a person working for an international organization within the United States is exempt from U.S. tax under the condition that the person is either not a U.S. citizen, or is a U.S. citizen as well as a citizen of The Philippines.
 Furthermore, a U.S. citizen working for an international organization in the U.S. must report self-employment income and pay self-employment tax; a U.S. citizen working for an international organization outside of the U.S. does not pay self-employment tax, nor does a green card holder working for an international organization in the U.S.

+Designated Organizations

 International organizations (and their employees) enjoying these benefits include the following.